megastef/node-bro-ids/README.md

 Or imagine that you make your own version of fail2ban or scan back when you recognize a port scan.

-UNIX timestamps of the events are converted to JavaScript timestamps and event_source contains origin of Event (name of log in 3 version with path, without, and without extension .log).
-Eventlisteners must be registered to the basename of the log file, e.g. http.log would need a registration for 'http'.
+UNIX timestamps of the events are converted to JavaScript timestamps and event_source contains origin of Event (name of log in 3 version with path, without, and without extension .log). event listeners must be registered to the basename of the log file, e.g. http.log would need a registration for 'http'.

 ```